Quick Start Guide

 After an Upgrade

-The first time TVersity runs after an upgrade it does a full refresh of your media library.
-During this refresh the browsing of your media library (via a web browser, or any other device) may result in an error due to a known issue with the TVersity server, and so it is best to let the refresh complete before moving to the next step.
-Once the spinning wheel at the top right corner of the TVersity GUI disappears the refresh of the media library is done and at that point you can safely move to the next step.
+The first time TVersity Media Server runs after an upgrade it does a full refresh of your media library.
+During this refresh the browsing of your media library (via a web browser, or any other device) may result in an error due to a known limitation with the TVersity Media Server, and so it is best to let the refresh complete before moving to the next step.
+Once the refresh of the media library is done you can safely move to the next step.

 After Installing for the First Time

-- If you wish to have TVersity serve media located on network shares you will also need to change its log-on account to some user with administrative rights.
-An account with the same username and password should exist on the remote machines as well.
+If you wish to have TVersity Media Server serve media located on network shares you will need to change its log-on account to some user with administrative rights.
+An account with the same username and password should exist on the remote machines as well so that access to that remote machine won’t require authentication.

-- At this point make sure the server is running and responding by opening the following URL http://localhost:41952.
+At this point make sure the server is running and responding by opening the following URLs: click here for Media Server or click here for Screen Server.
 You should see a media library navigation page, this is a web based interface for accessing your media library.
-There is also a Flash based interface at: http://localhost:41952/flashlib (you need to have Adobe Flash 7 or higher to view this page.).
-Finaly you can invoke the TVersity graphical user interface in a web browser by going to http://localhost:41952/admin (Adobe Flash 8 or higher is required).
+Finally you can invoke the TVersity Media Server / Screen Server graphical user interface (GUI) in a web browser by going to the following URLs: click here for Media Server or click here for Screen Server

-- You should know that you can access the TVersity GUI (as well as all the interfaces mentioned above) from any machine on your network by replacing the
+You should know that you can access the TVersity Media Server / Screen Server GUI (as well as all the interfaces mentioned above) from any machine on your network by replacing the

 Adding Content to your Media Library